Migrate Azure AD Connect To New Server

 Supported Operating Systems

-Microsoft Azure Active Directory Connect Version 2 must be installed on a domain-joined, full GUI version of Windows Server 2016 or Windows Server 2019.
-Please note Windows Server 2022 is not yet supported.
+Microsoft Azure Active Directory Connect Version 2 can be installed on a domain-joined, full GUI version of Windows Server 2022 or Windows Server 2019.

 Migrating Azure AD Connect to a New Server